Jump to content

 3. Whoa! you scared me there for a minute BobWhite!
 I'm glad they only have to describe "going with support" anyway...
 I wonder how the HS principal would feel about a rowboat in the school pool.... ;-)

 5. our troop is doing a cub recruitment activity where we are getting the local HS pool for a few hours for a family swim. (we have the safe swim, a red cross lifegard and all the safety stuff covered) the boys are going to run stations so that the webelos can get their "Aquanaut" activity pin. (and have some free swim & games time, too!) but the wording of one requirement is confusing - just what is: "5.
 Demonstrate three basic water rescue methods.
 Demonstrate reaching and throwing.
 Describe going with support."
-We can think of 3 rescue methods - reaching something in
+We can think of 3 rescue methods - reaching something in to them, throwing something, and a swimming rescue. is the swimming rescue what they call "going with support"? or would "going with support" be swimming with a PFD on or a kickboard? we're confused.
+Anybody know?

 7. OK guys - I get enough of this stuff in my troop - I don't need it here, too!
 Should we get out the dueling pistols and call out 40 paces? ;-) of course, I'm kidding, but I belong to a number of boards on different interests, and it amazes me how testy people can get with each other.
 I agree with BobWhite, that BSA has put lots of hours into this program and they've worked out alot of bugs that we couldn't work out on own in a lifetime of working with kids - we might as well take advantage of their expertise.
-The rest is opinion - and some of those opinions work well
+The rest is opinion - and some of those opinions work well in some troops. and BSA structure DOES leave room for alot of flexibility in the program - which is a good thing - 'cause we're all such rugged individualists!
+Ok - I'll get off my soapbox now - do I need to get out my bullet-proof vest and take cover?

 9. Compass - now that's a truly "scoutlike" suggestion!
 I LIKE it!
 We'll have to work on that with Jon's patrol - which is already the best running in the troop (has more of the outside-the-box thinkers) And I AM mixing up the camping merit badge with the rank requirements!
 I didn't have the book handy at the time of my original post - thanks for the ideas!

 10. Ok - going back to my original post - COR being involved in the troop /committee is great - never had a problem with that.
 It's just that in the leadership problems we've had with our troop, many on the board have suggested getting the district commisioner involved - and guess what?
 She's already there!
 Because she IS both our COR AND our troop's Unit commissioner. or am I confused? is the unit commissioner and District commissioner the same thing?
 And while she IS a help, I dunno - I guess I was hoping for an extra voice to promote Boy lead programming.
-It's an up
+It's an uphill battle.

 16. one of the things we are talking about trying in our troop - is to assign specific gear to a specific patrol - In addition to their patrol box, they get assigned certain tents and other equipment, and they use that same equipment next time - so if there is a broken zipper, missing stakes, or lost utensils - they have to "make do" until the committe approves replacements (which in our troop, could take years....)